Treating Thyroid Cancer

 Your doctor may recommend radioactive iodine therapy if the cancer is above a certain size or has spread to adjacent tissue or to distant sites in the body (metastasized).
 This treatment is uniquely suited for thyroid cancer because thyroid cells are the primary cells in the body that utilize iodine.
 Thus, using radioactive iodine therapy, which is toxic to cells that take it up, targets only thyroid cells.
 This therapy allows for destruction of remaining normal and abnormal thyroid tissue, including metastatic disease, and also improves the ability to perform surveillance for recurrence.

 Before undergoing radioactive iodine treatment, the levels of thyroid stimulating hormone (TSH) in the bloodstream need to be high for radioactive iodine to be taken up by the cancer cells.
 TSH allows iodine to maximally enter any remaining thyroid cells and therefore destroy them.
-An appropriate rise in TSH is typically accomplished by stopping all thyroid hormone for ~ 6 weeks after surgery.
+An appropriate rise in TSH is typically accomplished by stopping all thyroid hormone about six weeks after surgery or by administering recombinant TSH (thyrogen.)
 Once this is achieved, you will undergo a scan with a small dose of radioactive iodine to determine if cancer cells at the distant sites absorb the iodine.
 If results show that the cancer cells absorb the radioactive iodine, you will undergo treatment with a larger dose in an attempt to destroy these cells.

 Thyroid Hormone Medication